wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    </pre>

-   ### Write files

-   tool like jq ?

-0. To write a secret using a file:

-## Access secrets in vault

 ### Rekey

    Vault's <strong>rekey</strong> command allows for the recreation of unseal keys as well as changing the number of key shares and key threshold.
 This is useful for adding or removing Vault admins.